balvig/bricks/README.md

 - [ ] Solve dropped messages problem
 - [ ] Refine pairing process
   - Need paired/unpaired status?
-  - Instead of ping-pong flow, bricks can scan for gateway? (if not configured)
   - If ACK is built in to all bricks, no need for `pong`?

 ### Nice to haves